Luna (name): Usage

 It first entered the top 1,000 most popular names for girls list in the United States in 2003, has ranked among the top 20 names there since 2019 and was the 10th most popular name for American girls born in 2022.
 It is also well used in other countries.
-It ranked among the top 100 names for girls in Australia, Belgium, Canada, Chile, Denmark, France, Ireland, Italy, the Netherlands, New Zealand, Norway, Portugal, Slovenia, Spain, Sweden, Switzerland and the United Kingdom, among others, in recent years.
+It ranked among the top 100 names for girls in Australia, Belgium, Canada, Chile, Denmark, France, Croatia, Ireland, Italy, the Netherlands, New Zealand, Norway, Portugal, Slovenia, Spain, Sweden, Switzerland and the United Kingdom, among others, in recent years.
 In 2022, it was the 31st most popular name given to girls in Canada.
 The name's popularity has been attributed to its use in J.K.
 Rowling's Harry Potter series, as well as its usage by celebrities.
 Names beginning with or containing the letter L have also been particularly fashionable for girls.

 It is also found as a surname, sometimes with a prefix, such as de Luna.
 The similar sounding Runa has been used in at least one instance as a non-standard pronunciation in Japan for the kanji 月, meaning moon.
 Other standard pronunciations for the kanji include Tsuki and Getsu, while non-standard pronunciations include Oto, Su, Zuki and Mori.

+The name consistently ranks as the #1 or within the top 5 of cat names by usage in multiple countries, especially for females.

+It is also a very popular female dog name.

+In China, it can also be written as 璐娜 (Lùnà).